-Trash and recyclable collection for the multi-family building and the threebedroom homes will be consistent with the current trash collection procedure in the neighborhood.
+Trash and recyclable collection for the multi-family building and the three-bedroom homes will be consistent with the current trash collection procedure in the neighborhood.
 Trash and recyclable collection and storage will occur within the multi-family building will be before placement outdoors on the curb on pick up days.

 Due to the nature of the development, more light will be created at night, considering the building has not been in use for many years and emitting no light.
 However, there are existing lights in the parking lot.
 Light generated from the proposed three-bedroom homes will resemble the existing light created by the existing surrounding homes.
 The apartment building will include permanent parking lot lighting for nighttime activities.
-A lighting plan for the Bulkeley School has been prepared, with exterior lighting on the northern and southern walls of the building and in the proposed parking area.5 There are no proposed lights on the eastern side of the building, fronting on Mulberry Street.
+A lighting plan for the Bulkeley School has been prepared, with exterior lighting on the northern and southern walls of the building and in the proposed parking area.
+There are no proposed lights on the eastern side of the building, fronting on Mulberry Street.

-The zoning amendment would require exterior lighting to be Dark Sky compliant certified fixtures, directed away from adjacent structures, streets, and property lines and except for security lighting, to be placed on timers and motion activated.
+The zoning amendment would require exterior lighting to be Dark Sky certified fixtures, directed away from adjacent structures, streets, and property lines and except for security lighting, to be placed on timers and motion activated.
 Dark Sky compliance requires the lighting to be 1) necessary, 2) targeted, 3) minimized, 4) controlled and limited, and 5) warm colored.6 It also requires the Planning Board to ensure that the impact of illumination on neighboring lots is minimized to approve such development and that screening is used to minimize visual intrusion.
-Dark Sky compliance requires the lighting to be 1) necessary, 2) targeted, 3) minimized, 4) controlled and limited, and 5) warm colored.7It further requires the Planning Board to ensure that, except for security lighting, which generally requires no more than five footcandles, exterior light intensity should not average more than one footcandle.
+It further requires the Planning Board to ensure that, except for security lighting, which generally requires no more than five footcandles, exterior light intensity should not average more than one footcandle.
 Exterior light shall be evenly distributed with a color temperature no greater than 3,000K.
 BUG (backlight, uplight, and glare) ratings of LED fixtures shall be minimized to the lowest practical levels, ideally approaching a rating of 0/0/0 on a scale of 0-5, to reduce glare and light pollution.

 The development will result in the generation of lighting in the interior of the residences.
-Such interior lighting, particularly in the upper floor of the Bulkeley Schoolhouse, may be visible to observers in the neighborhood, depending on the strength of the lighting, the shading on the windows, and
+Such interior lighting, particularly in the upper floor of the Bulkeley Schoolhouse, may be visible to observers in the neighborhood, depending on the strength of the lighting, the shading on the windows, and any screening between the source and the observer.
+There are no data indicating that such lighting will result in illumination of spaces outside the residence or would otherwise result in substantial adverse impacts on the quality of life or integrity of the neighborhood.